owos02/HD-560S-Crystal-Clear/README.md

 Note: When using flatpak the location of the application is most likely in `~/.var/app/`.

-If you are not running Easyeffects through flatpak than replace the `com.github.wwmm.easyeffects` accordingly.
+If you are not running Easyeffects through flatpak then replace the `com.github.wwmm.easyeffects` accordingly.

 Then simply select the preset in the top left corner of the application and enjoy (and maybe tweak to your liking).